 In case of any conduct not complying with the standards outlined above, tournament officials have the right to refuse an application to compete, to deny a confirmed application to compete, to disqualify a contestant or impose any penalty outlined herein.

-9. BOAT OPERATION • Coaches will supply and drive boats for their teams or arrange boat captains to supply and drive boats for their teams.
+9. BOAT OPERATION •Coaches will supply and drive boats for their teams or arrange boat captains to supply and drive boats for their teams.
 To qualify as a coach or boat captain, the person or persons accompanying a team must be at least 19 years old and reside in the same state as the students comprising the team or be an immediate family member (mother, father, brother, sister or grandparent) that is at least 19 years old regardless of residence.
 For students living near state boarders, coaches or boat captains may reside in a neighboring state so long as they reside within 60 miles of one of the students comprising the team.
+In the event of boat or engine failure after a team is onsite for a tournament, the tournament director may, at his sole discretion, arrange for a volunteer boat captain to assist a team.
 Bass guides who operate or have operated for hire at any time during the previous 12 months from the tournament date on the designated tournament waters are not permitted as coaches or boat captains unless they are the parent or documented permanent legal guardian of one of the contestants on a team in the event.
+A guide is defined as anyone who is paid for their time and knowledge to take someone fishing.
 Written proof of permanent legal guardianship to the satisfaction of the tournament director may be required.
 The use of a guide as defined above will result in disqualification.
 Contestants may operate the trolling motor.
 Coaches and boat captains may provide assistance, including information about locating and catching fish, but are not permitted to fish on competition days.
 Contestants, coaches and boat captains may not use mobile communication devices, including but not limited to, cell phones, tablets, marine radios, walkie-talkies, CBs, etc., to communicate with anyone about locating or catching fish on tournament waters during tournament hours.
 Mobile communication devices may be used during tournament hours to communicate with lockmasters about locking, or to communicate with designated tournament officials.
 Contestants, coaches and boat captains may use smart phones and/or tablets during tournament hours for GPS, mapping, weather, power generation, barge traffic updates, tidal charts, personal fishing notes and related data.
 At no time during tournament hours may contestants, coaches and boat captains read or discuss social media posts from other contestants.
 If a special circumstance arises that inhibits a contestant’s ability to compete, the tournament director may allow the contestant to withdraw from competition and maintain the weight caught to that point.

 11. PERMITTED FISHING METHODS • Fishing is defined as having a lure attached to a line and a rod and reel with the rod in hand.
 All bass must be caught alive in a conventional sporting manner.
 All lures must adhere to state regulations.
 Only artificial lures may be used, with the exception of pork trailers and biodegradable soft baits.
 Alabama rigs and similar umbrella-type rigs are limited to a maximum of five wires with a maximum of five spinners, five lures and three hooks (single or treble) unless state regulations are more restrictive, in which case state regulations prevail.
 Only ONE fishing rod may be used at a time.
 Trolling as a method of fishing is strictly prohibited.
 Trolling is defined as operating any combustion engine to extend a cast or lengthen a retrieve or using any mechanical propulsion device to move the boat as the sole means of imparting action to the lure.
 All bass caught while sight-fishing must be hooked inside the mouth and immediately shown to your coach or boat captain for verification.